What is digital friction?

 Digital friction really became problematic with the pandemic.

-Organizations did a great job keep employees and businesses afloat during a time of tremendous upheaval.
+Organizations did a great job keeping employees and businesses afloat during a time of tremendous upheaval.
 But the host of new apps and collaboration platforms that were deployed to enable remote work caused some negative side effects no one could have seen coming.

 While each individual solution companies launched was well-suited to helping workers be more engaged and productive, their cumulative effect was a frustrating, disjointed experience that dragged down productivity.
 There were suddenly too many places to go to find information and complete tasks, and communications were coming from more sources than ever before.